-With assistance from the U. T. System Office of Collaborative Business Services, three GPO applications were considered in the 2018 accreditation cycle, with one being approved.
-Rejected applicants were informed of key concerns with their sourcing processes, and of their right to reapply for accreditation in the next annual cycle.
-Additionally, the accredited GPOs were reviewed with one GPO losing accreditation based on failure to meet the Program's value component requirement.
+With assistance from the U. T. System Office of Collaborative Business Services, three new GPO applications were considered in the 2020 accreditation cycle.
+One application was rejected, and the applicant was informed of key concerns with its sourcing processes, and of its right to reapply for accreditation in the next annual cycle.
+Additionally, all GPOs previously accredited were reviewed, resulting in each GPO's accreditation being continued.

 - E&I Cooperative Services, Inc.

 - Education Service Center - Region 19 (Allied States Cooperative)

 - The Local Government Purchasing Cooperative d/b/a BuyBoard

 - Sourcewell, formerly National Joint Powers Alliance (NJPA)

 - Premier Health Alliance, LP (Effective through 12/31/2021)

 - Vizient, Inc. (Effective 10/1/2021)

 - Texas Comptroller of Public Accounts (Statewide Procurement Division) (TPASS/TXMAS)

 - The University of Texas System Supply Chain Alliance (UTSSCA)